guitarvydas/guitarvydas.github.io/_posts/2023-11-21-Readability Knob.md

-# I Wish I Had a Syntax Knob
+# I Wish I Had a Readability Knob

 I wish that I had an editor that allowed me to write: